Skip to content

 Viewing Prompt Performance

-In addition to management, the Prompts page also shows you the performance of each prompt:
+In addition to management, the Prompts page also shows you the performance of each prompt.
+With topic, keyword, and prompt filters, you can later inspect exactly where visibility is created:

 • Your SOV value for this prompt in the selected time period